Standalone to Cluster Migration

 Enter the newly started temporary container

-is the ID of the newly started container; you can retrieve it withdocker ps
+docker exec -it 363625b14db6 bash363625b14db6is the ID of the newly started container; you can retrieve it withdocker ps.

 -